RaivoRipuli/lastwarVP/README.md

 6) It will start automatically after two seconds
 7) You can terminate it by holding "q"

+## Automatic game restart

+Optional feature to automatically restart the game

+1) Download scheduledStart.ps1 and Restart Last War.xml
+2) Edit scheduledStart.ps, set the correct path for startLastWar.cmd (for example, "C:\Temp\startLastWar.cmd")
+3) Import Restart Last War.xml as a scheduled task (https://www.windowscentral.com/how-export-and-import-scheduled-tasks-windows-10)
+4) Set the user account you want to use, and select your operating system for the configure for option
+5) Edit action, set the correct path for scheduledStart.ps1 (for example, "C:\Temp\scheduledStart.ps1")

 ## TODO

 1) Test how it works when capitol occupiers leave (menu order changes)